 Note: We track companies that publish an AI agent in the Google Cloud marketplace

-👥 What types of companies use Google Cloud AI Agent Marketplace?
+👥 What types of companies are companies in the Google Cloud AI Agent Marketplace?

 Source: Analysis of Linkedin bios of 204 companies that use Google Cloud AI Agent Marketplace

-🔧 What other technologies do Google Cloud AI Agent Marketplace customers also use?
+🔧 What other technologies do companies in the Google Cloud AI Agent Marketplace also use?

 Source: Analysis of tech stacks from 204 companies that use Google Cloud AI Agent Marketplace